rajneesh069/rajneesh069/README.md

 - 👋 Hi, I’m @rajneesh069
 - 👀 I’m interested in Web development
-- 🌱 I have learned C language and learning DSA.
+- 🌱 I have learned C and C++ language and now learning DSA.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me out on insta @rajneeshmishra1609, linkedin @rajneesh69.